-Pension plans also have investment policies.
-These generally are written guidelines or instructions for making investment management decisions.
-The investment policy of the Plan is to direct the investment of Plan assets for the exclusive purpose of providing benefits to participants and beneficiaries and defraying the reasonable expenses of administering the Plan.
+Pension plans also have investment policies that provide guidelines for making investment management decisions.
+The Plan's investment policy is to direct the investment of Plan assets for the exclusive purpose of providing benefits to participants and beneficiaries and defraying the reasonable expenses of administering the Plan.
 In carrying out this policy, the Plan will engage investment managers who will have discretion to invest assets in various asset classes.
 The Plan will communicate to the investment managers the general investment objective of the Plan, which is to achieve an overall return sufficient to support the benefits provided under the Plan while minimizing volatility of market prices and returns.